 The color of the meat and juices are not a good indicator of whether the meat is safe to eat; it’s best to use a meat thermometer.

 Use a Meat Thermometer

 Check the temperature at the center of the meat – this is the best indication to determine if you’ve cooked the steak to its perfect level of doneness.

 If you don’t have a meat thermometer in your kitchen, there are two other ways to measure the doneness.
-However, a lot of this is guesswork, so unless you’re totally sure about your skills, it is best to use a thermometer.
+However, a lot of this is guesswork, so unless you’re totally sure about your skills, it is best to use an instant read thermometer.